 The environment the new system operates in won’t be static.
 There’ll be changes to the hardware, operating system, feeder applications, data volume and the number of simultaneous users.
 What that means is even if the application was stable, things could turn for the worse due to these changes in its environment.

-All IT solutions must therefore be subjected to active monitoring and go through scheduled review to confirm that no bugs and errors have come up.
-You could for instance use log monitoring and analysis tools (see log analysis and log management by Loggly) to keep track of system behavior.
+All IT solutions must, therefore, be subjected to active monitoring and go through a scheduled review to confirm that no bugs and errors have come up.
+You could, for instance, use log monitoring and analysis tools (see log analysis and log management by Loggly) to keep track of system behavior.

 Staying on the cutting edge of the technology revolution is something every business should aspire to do.
 Good and current technology gives your company a better shot at outrunning the competition.
-Still, it comes down to the suitability of the IT solution you settle on for your business.
+Still, it comes down to the suitability of the IT decisions and solutions you settle on for your business.
 The above tips can help you make the right decision.